 Pressure Control valves help in controlling system pressure within a limit.
 They are installed in all systems where pressure fluctuations can occur and can cause a hazard if not controlled.
-Pressure control valves are basically a closed valve with a restriction for pressure control.
+Pressure control valves are basically closed valves with a restriction for pressure control.
 There are two mechanisms on which pressure control valves operate:

 - Direct-Acting Valve and

 The symbols used for different types of control valves in P&ID are as given below: